-The objective in this environment is to control the blue ball (see Fig. 6.4) in such a way that it reaches the green target zone.
+The objective in this environment is to control the blue ball (see Fig. 6.4) such that it reaches the green target zone.
 Unless the agent has reached the target zone, the only reward signal it is getting is a quadratic penalty on its actions.
 To achieve this objective, the agent can exert horizontal force in an arbitrary direction on the ball.
 The ball's 2D position and velocity serve as input to the agent